 These drugs work through several different pathways and work to manage symptoms in the present moment.
 In combination with medications, or before turning to medications, patients may wish to explore alternative or holistic treatment options.

 The premise of Naturopathic medicine is to treat the whole person and address the underlying causes of disease.
 Naturopathic Doctors have a toolbox of natural therapies for addressing anxiety including, clinical nutrition, supplementation, botanical medicine and counselling.
+We have Naturopathic Doctors at HealthOne who can help you.

 Keep in mind that not everyone who worries a lot needs to be diagnosed with an anxiety disorder.
 As said earlier, feeling anxious because of certain situations or in excessive pressure situations is completely normal.